4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 1. **Authentication:** The process by which the user is uniquely identified; that is, without a doubt or mistake, proving they are who they say they are.
 2. **Authorization:** The process by which the data network authorizes the identified user to access certain resources.
-3. **Accounting:** The process by which the network records each and every access to resources made by the user, whether authorized or not.
+3. **Accounting:** The process by which the network records every access to resources made by the user, whether authorized or not.

 These three processes are known by the acronym AAA: Authentication, Authorization, and Accounting.